Myorignl/Final_Project-/README.md

 Oversampling, SMOTE over- and undersampling, Combination over- and undersampling was run with our initial dataset, as well as with our updated dataset, but both run throughs yielded low accuracy scores of about 0.50 or lower.
 Thus, it was decided that these models were incompatible with our dataset and the goal of this project.

-* Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
+### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)

 In segments 1 and 2, we relied heavily on the Balanced Random Forest Classifier model.
 After refining our data, we tried the Gradient Boosting Classifier and it provided the best results.

-* Description of how they have trained the model thus far, and any additional training that will take place
+### Description of how they have trained the model thus far, and any additional training that will take place

 We have worked with various sample sizes of our data through the preprocessing, refining and training phases and we have additional data that we can run to test the model’s ability to predict our outcome/target.

-* Description of current accuracy score
+### Description of current accuracy score

 The accuracy score of the Gradient Boosting Classifier model is 0.68.

-* The results of the confusion matrix are below:
+### The results of the confusion matrix are below:

 ![confusionmatrix](https://user-images.githubusercontent.com/106631875/201450484-804a154f-0b5d-4c84-bb8d-d38c25142c3d.png)

-* The feature importances are provided below:
+### The feature importances are provided below:

 ![feature_importances](https://user-images.githubusercontent.com/106631875/201450494-2b94ea00-e589-43d2-9d50-2cf2eaf250bd.png)

 The feature importances seem to focus mainly on the hospital_num (=0.617) and arrival_hour (=0.225).

-* Additionally, the model obviously addresses the question or problem the team is solving.
+### How the model addresses the question or problem the team is solving.

 With a reasonable degree of certainty, the model is capable of predicting long APOTs (original question).
 By using multiple machine learning models, we have also gained a new understanding of what were initially thought to have the biggest impacts on high APOTs.
 It was initially thought that the impression (trauma, injury or medical event) would have a significant impact on predicting high APOTs.
 However the models revealed that the particular hospital and arrival time of day and day of the week had the biggest impact.
 This is likely due to certain hospitals having more traffic or being busier than others in general, perhaps due to their location/convenience to city centers, or their capacity to treat a greater spectrum of emergencies and convenience to walk-in emergencies.
 Arrival time and day of the week are also likely tied to hospital traffic which will have a direct impact on APOTs.